The Large or Malayan Flying Fox and Some Interesting Bat Facts

-During the day the large flying fox roosts in large communities in the tree tops.
-There are hundreds or even thousands of bats in most roosts.
+During the day, the large flying fox roosts in large communities in the tree tops.
+There are hundreds or even thousands of the animals in most roosts.
 The branches in the area are stripped of their leaves and bark by the bats' claws.
-Bats sometimes compete for the best place to hang.
-They may spread their wings, strike other bats with their thumb claws and growl or shriek to express territoriality.
+The animals sometimes compete for the best place to hang.
+They may spread their wings, strike other bats with their thumb claws, and growl or shriek to express territoriality.
 Flying foxes produce a variety of vocalizations and can be very noisy, especially when feeding.

 The bats sleep with their wings wrapped around their body.
 If they get too hot they open their wings to fan themselves.
 They may also lick their fur so that the evaporation of saliva cools them down.
 Occasionally they may leave the roost for a short flight.
 When they need to defecate or urinate, they turn upside down (from their point of view).
 They hang on to their support with their thumbs instead of their toes so that the waste falls to the ground and not on to their bodies.

 Reproduction and Lifespan

 A male large flying fox mates with several females.
 The gestation period is five or six months.
 Usually only one baby is born per female.
 Occasionally, twins are produced.
 The babies, or pups, have light hair, which darkens as they mature.
 Females in a group produce their pups at the same time.

 The young pup attaches itself to its mother's chest and is carried around by her, even while she's flying.
 After the first few days of its life, however, the mother leaves her pup in the roost while she forages for food.
 The pups suckle for two to three months.
 The animals seem to live for about fifteen years in the wild.
 They have lived for as long as thirty years in captivity, however.

 Flying Foxes in a Zoo Cave